 Tape your egg in place and then punch out the holes around the outside edge.
 This egg was stitched with DMC Floss #782 that matched the dots on the scrapbook paper.

-I used a simple running stitch around the outer edge.
+You can use a simple running stitch around the outer edge.

 To create the grass bottom, tear the paper towards the back of the paper to keep the white edges from showing on the front.
 You can use your fingernail to guide the tear.
 You can also use a small paintbrush and water to make a different type of tear.
 Paint along the edge you want to tear so that it is wet.
 Then gently tear along the edge.
 Vary your edges and grass blades.

 Position your eggs around in the grass.
 Stitch them down using regular embroidery stitches.
-For example, this egg has an eyelet like design on it, so using Kreinik #8 braid #3240.
+For example, this egg has an eyelet like design on it, using Kreinik #8 braid #3240.

 Position the tulips and stitch them in place.